Designing Home with Sophie Gannon

 You have had your gallery for 18 years.
 Did your impressive art collection in any way influence the interiors?

-There was an Adam Pyatt painting that I gave to Kennedy Nolan as inspiration, as I wanted it to be my house and I have some of my favourite pieces in it.
+There was an Adam Pyett painting that I gave to Kennedy Nolan as inspiration, as I wanted it to be my house and I have some of my favourite pieces in it.
 We move pieces around and rotate them in and out.

 What do you love about living in a Merchant Builders modernist home?

 The modernist design gives it a generous, liveable feeling and it has a warmth and familiarity that is almost like a nostalgia.
-A lot of people come in and say “oh my god, this house reminds me of’ and they often rattle off a grand parent’s house.
+A lot of people come in and say “oh my god, this house reminds me of” and they often rattle off a house they knew from their childhood.
 It has a sloping roof and very high timber-clad ceilings and every outlook is garden.
-It’s also on a park which is a huge incentive because I have kids and we live in the park!
+It’s also on a park which is a huge incentive because my family lives in the park!
 I just like the bringing together of landscape architecture, architecture, interior design and builders to produce these homes that are really suitable for denser inner city living.
 Our townhouse is attached to our neighbour but it doesn’t feel like that.
-They are also very Australian, and they suit the Australian climate and lifestyle.
-My house literally works - it actually puts in effort so if it’s a hot day or a cold day the architecture is oriented so its facing the right way and it protects it from the sun in summer and helps to keep it warm in winter.
-Be it winter or summer there are doors to open, windows to close, shades to pull down, it just makes sense to help with living in our climate.

 Learn more sophiegannongallery.com.au